How Class-A Office Building in D.C. Metro Wows with Video Wall

 Megan Tompkins: It was really two-fold: First, Carlyle Overlook had not yet been renovated since being built in 2008.
 There was vacant space on the first floor right off of the lobby to be designed as a shared tenant lounge and conference center.
 The Pinkard Group brought in OTJ Architects to reimagine the lobby entrance and first floor space to become attractive for office tenants, visitors and guests.
 Second, the owners wanted a replacement for the existing digital directory in the lobby that would impress visitors, but also do a better job at directing them.
 The old directory was so small and not at all eye-catching — in fact, it was generally unnoticed by visitors to the building.
 It offered few features and was not ADA compliant

 MT: Overall, The Pinkard Group wanted the renovation to be beautiful and deliver a “wow” factor.
-The video wall directory was a big part of what they were looking for.
+The video wall display was a big part of what they were looking for.
 It needed to be a solution that stands out, is simple to operate, and effective in sharing building information.
 The video wall we chose is large — if you’re a visitor, you can’t miss it.
 When visitors come in off the street or from the parking garage, they’re immediately welcomed by this stunning display.
 This was important because there’s no space or budget for a check-in receptionist.

 The wall is mesmerizing — the art feature helps it go beyond just displaying who’s in the building and on what floor, and it does so beautifully.
 It features high-end curated art that changes each month, which is so much better than investing in one expensive piece of physical art.
 Some of the art chosen relates to the Washington, D.C. area, so that adds a nice local element.